Dental Implants – Garland, TX

 Does dental implants surgery hurt?

 Naturally, patients are curious to find out whether having their dental implants placed beneath their gums is a painful process.
-At Orbit Dental, we always consider our patients’ comfort level, which is why we make sure the process is as pain-free as possible by administering a numbing local anesthetic before the surgery begins.
+At Orbit Dental of Garland, we always consider our patients’ comfort level, which is why we make sure the process is as pain-free as possible by administering a numbing local anesthetic before the surgery begins.
 We also offer sedation as well, for our patients who feel nervous and anxious as soon as they get to our office.

 How long do dental implants last?